Temp1231112/BStf/untitled.md

 And yes, I must admit, that’s exactly what I used to do.
 Driving on the normal roads, the best ever, even at night, for hours and hours, in a way exploring them through with the highest possible speed…

-But, luckily, must say luckily, even though I destroyed bunch of cars, actually, honestly, a bit too many of them… I’m still alive.
-There were so many close-by calls, it all about being within milliseconds, so narrowly close.
-And it is truly unbelievable that anything worse than some bruises or slightly fractured bones ever happened.
+But, luckily, must say luckily, even though I destroyed a bunch of cars, actually, honestly, a bit too many of them… I’m still alive.
+There were so many close-by calls, it always being about within milliseconds, so narrowly close.
+And it is truly unbelievable that nothing worse than some bruises or slightly fractured bones ever happened.

-With this current speed, in this environment, on these rocky roads, especially regarding to the sharp sudden cliffs and canyons just beside the road… Any moment can be last.
+With this current speed, in this environment, on these rocky roads, especially regarding the sharp sudden cliffs and canyons just beside the road… Any moment can be the last.

-But, I’m well in control.
+But, I’m well, in control.
 At least I think I am...

 And I got my crazy laugh, adrenaline doped laugh, one of the best laughs for a long time, just about a moment ago.
 It was so great, the highest speed you can ever reach here, sliding the car on the rocky road, along the canyon on the right side… It truly made me laugh.

-But then, there was a command from the left side, a person sitting on a passenger’s seat, commanding that “slow down”.
+But then, there was a command from the left side, a person sitting on a passenger’s seat, commanding that I “slow down”.

 And now, there comes another command:

     - Slow down!
     - You are enjoying it too much.

-As commanded, I lift the gas pedal, but to be honest, just a very little.
+As commanded, I lift the gas pedal, but to be honest, just very little.
 But then she adds:

     - I mean seriously, slow down.
     - It’s time to take it easy.